Parth27/savitar/CONTRIBUTION.md

 ### Your First Code Contribution

+#### First Time Contributors

+We appreciate your contribution!
+If you are interested in improving Savitar, there are several ways to get started:

+* Work on documentation issues.
+* Ask via email or on the issue tracker about good beginner issues.

 #### Required 3 Steps for contributing:
 * Commit changes to a new git branch.
 * Create a Pull-Request for the changes.
 Make sure to follow the [Pull Request Template](#pull-requests).